toni-leigh-sage/tetris/README.md

 Now I have revived this and am adding new features including local storage high-scoring, an option to use prime pieces (3 or 5 squares), change board size and some graphic enhancement that shows the keys.
 And some tests, now I've grown up a bit, but for challenge just using JavaScript.

-I'm also taking the chance to flex another skill: how to effectively work in a code-base that differs distinctly from how I code now.
-This code-base uses an older style of coding from my current one, but consistency in the code-base is very important, so my ideas of how code should look and be written shouldn't apply immediately when coming into a new team, I need to first understand the reasoning then make my case if it's still valid.
-OK, this case is not an exact analogue, but it's given me an opportunity to act in the way I think is best as a new team member.
+I'm also taking the chance to flex another skill: how to effectively work in a code-base that differs distinctly from how I code now. **Consistency in a code-base is very important**, so my ideas of how to code, while potentially valid, shouldn't apply immediately when coming into a new team as I need to first understand the reasoning behind and the holistic position of the new code.
+While this is me coding with me - 10 years, **the opportunity still exists here to flex that skill**.

+Another thing I'm doing is **learning more about the in-browser APIs** and JavaScript functions with a view to keeping things written a way that everything supports, expanding my knowledge of what was done when in the client-side environments, which in turn leads to **improved global accessibility**.

 Deployed with GitHub and CloudFlare, 38kb total in 30s, makes one wonder whether we do things better now?